 - Real time credit and debit spending data

-- Global COVID infection snapshot (trends, declines from peak levels, threshold levels)
+- Global COVID infection snapshot by US state and country (trends, declines from peak levels)

 - US hotspot tracking: infections, hospitalizations, mortality, testing and doctor visits